 Floor Area Ratio, FAR

-Zoning Basics Floor Area Ratio
+Zoning Basics Floor Area Ratio NYC

-Our Zoning Analysis always starts by figuring out the maximum buildable area for your lot.
+Our Zoning Analysis always starts by figuring out the maximum buildable floor area for your lot.
 This is the amount of square footage you are allowed to build on the property.
 The floor area ratio is the deciding factor in finding out the maximum buildable floor area.
 The floor area ratios are set forth by NYC Planning in the Zoning Resolution (Zoning Code).
 FAR is the reason why buildings with the same size lot but in different zoning districts can be drastically different in size.

 Checking You Zoning for Floor Area Ratio NYC

 Zola, the NYC Zoning and Land Use website is a great resource for finding what zoning district a property is in.
 After typing in your address, the additional information estimates the zoning district based on the location.
 All information on this site should be verified by checking Zoning Maps and getting land surveys, but Zola can give you a close reference.
+Every Zoning District will have a specific Floor Area Ratio and sometimes there are additional Special Zoning District regulations that may modify the Floor Area Ratio.

 FIND THE FAR FOR YOUR ZONE